Advertisement

 Reduce stress

-Work, relationships, and money can be stressful, but hitting the pavement can help alleviate the tension.
+Work, relationships, and money can be stressful.
+But walking can help ease the tension.
 How?
 Exercise releases endorphins, chemicals in the brain that ease pain and reduce stress.
-For some, physical activity can also promote feeling of accomplishment, providing an additional mood boost.
+For some, physical activity can also promote a feeling of accomplishment, providing even more of a mood boost.

 You can begin to ease stress and anxiety before your walk with a few minutes of gentle stretching.
 Loosen your calves, hips, and chest to increase blood flow and reduce your risk of injury.